 Laser Enhanced Biotechnology for Textile Design LEBIOTEX

-LEBIOTEX is a collaborative research project between De Montfort University and Loughborough University.
-The project was led by Professor Jinsong Shen (De Montfort University, UK) and Dr Faith Kane (Massey University, NZ) with consultation from Professor John Tyrer (Loughborough University, UK) and Dr Edward Smith (De Montfort University, UK), and research work undertaken by tow PhD students - Laura Morgan and Chetna Prajapati .
-The initial project ran from 2012 - 2015 and explored new sustainable creative opportunities for textile coloration and surface design using enzyme and laser technologies.
-This project was funded by the Arts and Humanities Research Council (AH/J002666/1) and was supported by industrial project partners Camira Fabrics, Speedo and Teresa Green Design.
+LEBIOTEX was a collaborative research project between De Montfort University and Loughborough University in the UK.
+The project was led by Professor Jinsong Shen (De Montfort University) and Dr Faith Kane (now at Massey University, NZ) with consultation from Professor John Tyrer (Loughborough University, UK) and Dr Edward Smith (De Montfort University, UK), and research work undertaken by two PhD students - Laura Morgan and Chetna Prajapati .
+The initial project ran from 2012 - 2015 and explored new opportunities for sustainable textile coloration and surface design using enzyme and laser technologies.
+The project was funded by the Arts and Humanities Research Council (AH/J002666/1) and was supported by industrial project partners Camira Fabrics, Speedo and Teresa Green Design.

 Enzyme and laser processing technologies present attractive alternatives to conventional textile coloration and surface patterning methods.
-Both technologies have the capability to reduce the impact of manufacturing on the environment by reducing the consumption of chemicals, water and energy, and the subsequent generation of waste.
+Both technologies have the capability to reduce the impact of manufacturing on the environment by reducing the consumption of chemicals, water and energy.
+They also open up opportunities to reduce the generation of pre-consumer waste through facilitating on-demand production.
 The project has resulted in the identification of several new techniques for textile coloration and surface patterning, which can be read about on the project website.

-Publications/presentations resulting from the project have ben given in the UK, USA, Japan, China, Portugal and New Zealand, including papers given at: Transitions: Re-Thinking Textiles and Surfaces at Huddersfield University, UK 2014; Circular Transitions at UAL UK 2016; and The End of Fashion at Massey University, NZ, 2016.
-Laura Morgan's work on the project was shortlisted for an Arts Foundation Materials Innovation Award in 2015.
+Publications and presentations resulting from the project have been given in the UK, USA, Japan, China, Portugal and New Zealand, including papers given at: Transitions: Re-Thinking Textiles and Surfaces at Huddersfield University, UK 2014; Circular Transitions at UAL UK 2016; and The End of Fashion at Massey University, NZ, 2016.
+Dr Laura Morgan's work on the project was shortlisted for an Arts Foundation Materials Innovation Award in 2015.